Ace3510/CPE-310-2526A/README.md

 ______________________,

-2ND YEAR BSIE - "wasnt my first choice but I like it."
+2ND YEAR BSIE - "wasn't my first choice but I like it."

 \\__________________________________